 Do you remember how many times you have clicked “I agree” on the never-ending ‘Terms and conditions’ list for various software downloads, signups and registrations without even scrolling down to the end.
 There are various PhD research assistance detailed studies on security issues in banking apps as well as security issues in e-commerce apps and have found more than 80% of apps in both cases to be weak in security.
 Apps that read the contact list and messages—including the ones about your bank transactions and one-time passwords, and access your pictures, screenshots and messenger images.

 Actually it occurs when selected ‘Accept’ on the pop-up before you installed the apps.
 Apps know the exact location.
 At any given point, your house number, restaurants and cinema halls in frequent, and email account details.
 When install an app or an app update from Google’s Play Store.
 For instance, you get a pop-up listing all the permissions it requires.
 This could include permissions to access to the text messages, phone call details, media files, etc. Apps need access to specified content on your phone to fulfil their functionality in Dissertation Consultation.

 - Think Twice, Always

 - Stay Updated

 - Perform Security Audits

-To summarize, one possible solution for limiting the potential for mobile malware is to upgrade to the latest OS.
+To summarize, one possible solution for limiting the potential for mobile malware, literature review is to upgrade to the latest OS.